-- Coherent: 1-The addressed data may be cached. - Isochronous: 0-Isochronous Atomic RMW requests are not supported.
+- Coherent: 1-The addressed data may be cached. - Isochronous: 0-Isochronous Atomic RMW requests are not supported. - RespPassPW: 0-The response to the Atomic RMW request may not pass posted writes.

-UnitID must have a unique SrcTag value for each outstanding request.
+• All nonposted requests (such as Reads, Nonposted Writes, Flushes, and Atomic RMW) for a given UnitID must have a unique SrcTag value for each outstanding request.